stefansonski/dotfiles/README.md

    the last line in the `zshrc` to the path of the zsh powerline bindings.

 ###Automatic
-Just run `./install.sh`, all packages are installed and soft-links are created and vim plugins are installed.
-In case files exists, but point to another config, you are asked if you want to overwrite it.
+Just run `./install.sh`, all packages are installed, soft-links are created and vim plugins are installed.
+In case files exist, but reference do not reference the correct file, you are asked if you want to overwrite them.